kitsystemyou/flaskapp/README.md

 # Construct
 + / first page

 Main page.
-An User need to select upload file(.mp3 only).
+An User need to select upload audio file.
-Audio file should be small and <.mp3> file.
+Audio file should be small(up to 3.0MB) and <.mp3> file.

 + /result